 Skip to main content

-Routing Tasks (Task to Domain)
+Routing Tasks (Task-to-domain)

 Typically, for each configured task type - Conductor server will maintain a queue and will distribute task work to all the workers connected to the server, as shown in this diagram: